Said0429/Machine-Learning/README.md

 Each row in this dataset represents various measures of the soil in a particular field.
 Based on these measurements, the crop specified in the "crop" column is the optimal choice for that field.

-In this project, i built multi-class classification models to predict the type of "crop" and identify the single most importance feature for predictive performance.